hbctraining/variant_analysis/lessons/08_evaluate_QC.md

 ### Sequence Quality

 As we continue down the report, we can skip a few figures until we get to the sequence quality figure.
-A few things we should know about these figures.
+A few things we should know about this figure:

-  1) The y-axis is PHRED score, which we discussed in the `FastQC` lesson and the y-axis is position in the read.
+  1) The y-axis is PHRED score, which we discussed in the [`FastQC` lesson](04_fastqc.md) and the y-axis is position in the read.

   2) Typically, the shape of these figures have a steep incline in the first few bases before plateauing and finally tapering off a bit.
 The shape should be mostly smooth.
 If we saw large, abrupt drops in quality this could be reason to contact your sequencing facility.

   3) The right read (or R2) often has low-quality than the left read (or R1) and this difference in quality if just an artifact of pair-end Illumina sequencing.

 <p align="center">
 <img src="../img/Base_quality_scores.png" width="800">
 </p>

 The shape that we see is very typical of a good sequencing run.
-Imporantly their aren't any sudden drops in read quality in these samples.
+Imporantly. their aren't any sudden drops in read quality in these samples.

 ### Average Sequence Quality